sammathaik/FlatFundPro-V1/TEST_AI_CLASSIFICATION_GUIDE.md

 # How to Test AI Document Classification on the Web Page

+## Important Note About Text Extraction

+**Field Clarification:**
+- The system uses the `other_text` field to store AI-extracted text from payment screenshots
+- This field contains the text extracted by OpenAI Vision API during fraud detection
+- The classification feature reads from `other_text` (not `ocr_text`)
+- Payments must have `other_text` populated for classification to work

+**Current Status:**
+- 11 out of 16 payments have `other_text` populated and are ready for classification
+- Classification button will only be enabled for payments with extracted text

+---

 ## Prerequisites

 ### 1. Configure OpenAI API Key (CRITICAL - MUST DO FIRST!)